sgarrett233/sgarrett233.github.io/_posts/2019-04-18-first-post.md

 &nbsp;
 &nbsp;

 My name is **Stephen Garrett**.
 I am a native Philadelphian.
 I went to high school in Hong Kong and currently attend Georgetown University's School of Foreign Service.
-I study Asia and the Middle East, and I'm minoring in Mandarin.​ I'm an international affairs junkie, a tech enthusiast, a Chinese speaker, a singer, a Philadelphia sports fan, and a dog lover.
+I study Asia and the Middle East, and I'm minoring in Mandarin.​
+I'm an international affairs junkie, a tech enthusiast, a Chinese speaker, a singer, a Philadelphia sports fan, and a dog lover.

-# I am passionate about
+# I am passionate about:

 * Global Affairs and Politics, especially Asia and Middle East
 * Media, Technology, and Information Sharing